AI Better Than ID by 2030

 The benign conclusion is that AI will augment rather than replace physicians.

 I’m a retired Infectious Diseases physician.
-Honestly, in a few years, AI will be able to do everything I can and do it better.
+Honestly, AI can do everything I can and do it better.
 And it won’t be upset when the ED calls in the middle of the night asking for the dose of azithromycin in a 2-year-old.

 As a case study, I asked AI about how at-risk ID physicians are.

-Since it didn’t want to offend me by calling me worthless in a few years, it again says that AI will augment and enhance the work.
+Since it didn’t want to offend me by calling me worthless in a few years, it says AI will augment and enhance the work.
 Here are the key points:

 Decision Support

 AI thinks it will help ID physicians make decisions.
 Nope, it will help primary care docs and hospitalists make decisions, obviating the need for an ID consult.
 After all, I can do 90% of my consults on the phone with access to the primary data.
-If AI has access to the primary data and the flow of clinical information, it will probably offer you this decision support before you even know you need it.
-Time to change the vanco/zosyn to ceftriaxone.
-Or Keflex x 5 days upon discharge.
-It will remind you it is time to send a C. diff test, or it may just order it for you.
-Who will collect the sample?
-Not AI.
+Once AI has access to the primary data and actually all of the data and all of the medical studies ever done, it starts offering you decision support before you even know you need it.

 Diagnostic Assistance